michaelma0311/Solari-Reddit-Login/README.md

 npm run list    # print every Reddit profile on the Solari account with its id
 ```

-`npm start` exists because Reddit refuses sign-ins from cloud browsers but
-accepts an existing session from them.
-So you sign in here, on your own
-machine, and only the cookies go to Solari as a profile.
-Your password never
-leaves Reddit's login form.
+`npm start` Sign in and create profile for Reddit saved to Solari

-`npm run list` exists so anyone with the API key can see all the profiles and
+`npm run list` List all profiles you currently have
-their ids without signing in again.

-## STEP-BY-STEP Setup (feel free to skip steps which you already have)
+## STEP-BY-STEP Setup (Skip steps which you already have)

 1. Install Node from https://nodejs.org.
 Pick the LTS download and run the
    installer with the defaults.
 This also installs `npm`.